Look at just about any flow chart for the conversion rate optimization process, and you’ll see something like this:

 It looks good; it’s got the basics.
 And if that’s all you see, it’s no wonder that so many people are missing one vital step.

-Research makes up so much of what we do in CRO.
+Conversion research makes up so much of what we do in CRO.
 You literally cannot begin the optimization process without it.
 And yet, it doesn’t get much airtime.